thankthank/searchJob_api_example/README.md

 This is the complete example to run search job API based on the guide. https://help.sumologic.com/docs/api/search-job/

-This example will run the query below with -15m time range.
+This example will run the query below with a fixed time range.
 ```
 _sourceCategory=*
 | count by _sourceCategory